Shivanikanodia/Shivanikanodia/README.md

 Skills: Data Wrangling, Exploratory Data Analysis (EDA), SQL, Python, A/B Testing, Model Development & Management using mlfow.

-I am passionate about working with large-scale data across domains such as employee analytics, banking, and e-commerce.
+I am passionate about working with large-scale data across domains such as employee analytics, Chatbots, banking, and e-commerce.

 ---